 Need Professional Help?
 Talk to a Lawyer.

 It is sometimes possible to wipe your tax slate clean at an enormous discount.
-If you qualify for something known as the offer in compromise, referred to as an "offer" or "OIC," the IRS has been known to accept as little as 1% of the amount owed on a tax bill and call it even.
+If you qualify for something known as the offer in compromise, referred to as an "offer" or "OIC," the IRS will accept less than the amount a taxpayer owes on a tax bill and call it even.

 There is no legal right to have a valid tax bill reduced by the IRS -- it is entirely a matter of government discretion.
 In all but a few instances, however, the IRS must at least give a properly submitted OIC fair consideration.
-Unfortunately, in recent years, only 25% or so of the OICs submitted were accepted by the IRS, although you do have the right to take a rejected OIC to the IRS Appeals Office.
+In recent years, up to 40% of the OICs submitted were accepted by the IRS, a relatively high percentage compared to prior years.

 Do You Qualify for OIC Consideration?

 Merely wanting to make a deal with the IRS is not enough -- everyone would like to have his tax bill reduced.
 To qualify for OIC consideration, you must show the IRS that one of the following conditions exists:

 - there is some doubt as to whether the IRS can collect the tax bill from you -- now or in the foreseeable future.
 The IRS calls this "doubt as to collectibility."

 - due to exceptional circumstances, payment of your full tax bill would cause an "economic hardship" or would be "unfair" or "inequitable."